It’s Time to Rethink TV-Based Entertainment

-If your goal is to leverage technology to create a life-changing experience for residents, then it’s critical that you partner with technology providers that understand the health and resident-service side of the industry.
+If your goal is to leverage technology to create a life-changing experience for residents in your senior living community, then it’s critical that you partner with technology providers that understand the health and resident-service side of the industry.

-Think about the possibilities and the experience, you can give your residents.
+Think about the possibilities and the experience, you can give your seniors.
 All without having to learn, or even connect, new technology like tablets or laptops.